Hyperphosphatemia (High Level of Phosphate in the Blood)

 In hyperphosphatemia, the level of phosphate in blood is too high.

 Hyperphosphatemia is rare except in people with severe kidney dysfunction.
-In these people, the kidneys do not excrete enough phosphate (see see Overview of Phosphate).
+In these people, the kidneys do not excrete enough phosphate.
 Dialysis, often used to treat kidney dysfunction, is not very effective at removing phosphate and thus does not reduce the risk of hyperphosphatemia.

 Less commonly, hyperphosphatemia develops in people with the following: